chenckang/webpack-php-mock/README.md

 Recently our team launched a new project based on webpack, react and so on.
 As we continued to proceed our jobs, some problems came out:

-* Our backend project are based on PHP, and the frontend's partial template is just smarty which is a fast meanwhile popular template engine.
+* Our backend project was based on PHP, and the frontend partial template was the Smarty which is a fast meanwhile popular backend template engine.
-* When had compiled the react files, the output of the compiling is just not satisfied the structure of the backend project.
+* When had compiled the react files, the output of the compiling was just not satisfied the files structure of the backend project online.
-* We also need mock the interface before its existance using the static files with the format of json and so on.
+* We also needed mock the interface before its existance.
+* Some existing interface was ready on the remote server, a proxy server will speed up the developing in the local development environment.

 And there are many many reasons, I will not list them all here.
-So what webpack-php-mock will do:
+So what ***webpack-php-mock*** can do:

-* Mock The interface with fake data.
+* Mock The interface with fake local data.
-* Support the php interpretation.
+* Support the PHP interpretation.
-* Support template engine based on php.
+* Support template engine based on PHP.
-* Deploy you project as the are online structured.
+* Reconstruct the files structure of you project as they are online.
-* Can Used as a proxy server for redirecting requests to the really server.
-That is an enhancement of the ***interface mocking***.
+* Can be used as a proxy server for redirecting requests to the real backend server.
+That is an enhancement of the **interface mocking**.
 * And so on.

-Additionally webpack-dev-server are also an another fantastic tool to do proxy things, but without PHP interpretation, reconstruct the project and so on.
+Additionally ***webpack-dev-server*** are also an another fantastic tool to do proxy things, but without PHP interpretation, project reconstruction and so on.

 ## Dependencies

 ### Gulp

-Webpack-php-mock is base on gulp.
-That is the entry of webpack-php-mock is actually gulp tasks.
-So just install gulp into you system globally first.
-[Here is the steps](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md).
+***Webpack-php-mock*** is base on ***gulp***.
+That is the entry of ***webpack-php-mock*** is actually gulp tasks.
+So just install gulp first.
+[Here is gulp getting-started](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md).

 ### PHP

-To interpret php files with webpack-php-mock, you should have PHP installed in you operating system first.
-The PHP version must be at least 5.4 or above.
-Webpack will automaticly launch the PHP application on you system.
+To interpret PHP files with ***webpack-php-mock***, you should have PHP installed in your operating system first.
+The PHP version must be at least 5.4. ***Webpack-php-mock*** will automaticly launch the PHP application on you computer.

 ### Other

 All the dependencies are list in the ***package.json*** file.
-Just check it out.
+Just check them out if you are interested.

 ## License